Skip to Content

 Tikal in Guatemala

-Nicaragua is also home to numerous colonial-era sites that are worth exploring.
-In Leon, visitors can find the ruins of Iglesia San Juan Bautista which was built in 1610 and is one of the oldest churches in Central America.
-Granada showcases its extravagant baroque architecture like El Convento de San Francisco and El Convento de Santo Domingo, built in the mid-17th century.
+Central America also has lots of interesting colonial-era sites that are worth exploring.
+For example, in Costa Rica, check out Cartago’s Basílica de Nuestra Señora de los Angeles.
+In Antigua, Guatemala, you can learn about Spanish missionaries at La Merced Church or El Convento Santo Domingo.
+In Leon Nicaragua, you can visit the ruins of Iglesia San Juan Bautista, which was built in 1610.
+It’s one of the oldest churches in Central America.
+Granada, Nicaragua has some incredible baroque architecture like El Convento de San Francisco and El Convento de Santo Domingo.
+Both were built in the mid-17th century.

 For more modern history, the Panama Canal is a must-see.
-As one of the most impressive engineering accomplishments of the 20th century, it connects the Atlantic Ocean and the Pacific Ocean allowing passage through the narrow Isthmus of Panama.
-Visitors can view the canal, take a tour, and visit a museum to learn more about the history.
+It’s one of the most impressive engineering accomplishments of the 20th century.
+You can view the canal, take a tour, and visit a museum to learn about the history.

-In addition to these ancient sites, South America is also home to numerous colonial cities that offer a glimpse into the region’s more recent history.
-Cities such as Quito, Ecuador, and Cusco, Peru, are both UNESCO World Heritage Sites and are known for their well-preserved colonial architecture and rich cultural heritage.
-Other noteworthy colonial cities in South America include Cartagena, Colombia, and Buenos Aires, Argentina, both of which offer a unique blend of European and South American influences.
+South America also has some interesting colonial cities such as Quito, Ecuador, and Cusco, Peru.
+These are both UNESCO World Heritage Sites.
+They are known for their well-preserved colonial architecture.
+Other colonial cities to visit in South America include Cartagena, Colombia, and Buenos Aires, Argentina.

-Possibly one of the most unique historical sights you can visit is Easter Island.
-This remote island in the South Pacific is home to the iconic Moai statues, which were carved by the Rapa Nui.
+One of the most unique historical sights you can visit is Easter Island.
 It can be reached by a short flight from Chile.

 Montevideo, Uruguay